nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User gives the command to add a student's register number to a student's profile in the AddressBook.
+1. User gives the command to add a student's register number to a student's profile in the StudentManagerPro.
-2. System validates the input.
+2. System validates the input's format.
-3. System validates the input's format.
+3. System validates the input.
 4. System adds the register number to the student profile in the system.
 5. System confirms the success by displaying a success message.
     Use case ends.

 **Extensions**

 * 2a.
-User leaves the register number field empty.
+User enters invalid characters.
     * 2a1.
-System displays an error message to ask for a valid register number.
+System displays an error message to ask for a valid register number command format, with no special characters.
       Use case ends.

 * 3a.
-User enters invalid characters.
+User leaves the register number field empty.
     * 3a1.
-System displays an error message to ask for a valid register number command.
+System displays an error message to ask for a valid register number.
       Use case ends.

-* 6a.
+* 3b.
 User enters a duplicate register number.
-    * 6a1.
+    * 3b1.
 System displays an error message notifying that the register number already exists in the system.
       Use case ends.

-**System: AddressBook**
+**System: StudentManagerPro**
-**Use case: UC04 Add Student Sex**
+**Use case: UC04 Add Student's Sex**
 **Actor: User**
 **Preconditions:**
 * User is logged in.